lloydmeta/enumeratum/README.md

 Enumeratum aims to be similar enough to Scala's built in `Enumeration` to be easy-to-use and understand while offering more flexibility, safety, and power.

-By allowing you to use your own `sealed` traits/classes without having to maintain your own collection of values, Enumeratum allows you to have not only exhaustive pattern match warnings, but also richer objects, and methods that can take your enum values without having to worry about erasure (for more info, see [this blog post on Scala's `Enumeration`](http://underscore.io/blog/posts/2014/09/03/enumerations.html))
+Using Enumeratum allows you to use your own `sealed` traits/classes without having to maintain your own collection of values, which not only means you get exhaustive pattern match warnings, but also richer enum values, and methods that can take your enum values as arguments without having to worry about erasure (for more info, see [this blog post on Scala's `Enumeration`](http://underscore.io/blog/posts/2014/09/03/enumerations.html))

 Compatible with Scala 2.10.x and 2.11.x